banool/comp30018-assn1/README.txt

 All credit of course to Ville Laurikari for a great library, even if the pydocs are a bit limited.

-Following this, all you have to do is run it from the command line (assuming that the location and twitter data are in the expected locations). preprocess.py can also be run on its own using a sample set of data.
+Following this, all you have to do is run it from the command line (assuming that the location and twitter data are in the expected locations).
+I haven't included them here for data duplication purposes (they're already on the server). preprocess.py can also be run on its own using a sample set of data.

 For example, do the following: